X-LANCE/Mobile-Env/docs/task-definition-en.md

 * `install_apk` - Installs a package.
 The path to the apk package is expected from the string field `path` of the message field `filesystem`.
-The path can be specified either as a relative path to the current `textproto` file or as an absolute path (not recommended).
+The path can be specified either as a relative path from the current `textproto` file or as an absolute path (not recommended).
 * `force_stop` - Forces a process to terminate according to the package name provided by `package_name`.
 * `clear_cache` - Clears the app's cache according to the package name provided